I’ve been working on this strawberry buttercream recipe for years.

 As you can see above, this batch of strawberry frosting didn’t quite keep its shape, and was starting to separate.

 This year I finally discovered strawberry powder.
 It’s made from real, freeze-dried strawberries.

 It adds tons of real fruit flavor into the frosting, without throwing off the consistency!
 Strawberry powder also gives the buttercream a beautiful pink color naturally.

 It creates a stable, pipe-able frosting that can be used on cakes (like my dark chocolate strawberry cake) and cupcakes alike.

 In my opinion, it’s by far and away the best way to make strawberry frosting.

 I order my strawberry powder on Amazon, and some health food stores carry it.

 You can also find freeze dried strawberries at most grocery stores, and pulverize them into a powder in a food processor.

 The Finishing Touch: Lemon Juice

-One last ingredient in this frosting might surprise you.
-It’s a Tbsp of fresh lemon juice.
+The last ingredient in this frosting might surprise you.
+It’s a tablespoon of fresh lemon juice.